Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 ### What is the Component Lifecycle?

-[The concept of component lifecycle](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) orignally came along with Class-Based components and it described the various phases on how React mounts components, updates them whenever state changes, and then removes (unmounts) components.
+[The concept of component lifecycle](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) originally came along with Class-Based components and it described the various phases of how React mounts components, updates them whenever state changes, and then removes (unmounts) components.
 This was a very powerful concept because it allowed developers to **"hook"** their own code into these different phases using something known as [Lifecycle Methods](https://reactjs.org/docs/react-component.html#the-component-lifecycle).

-So, in the beginning, Lifecycle Methods were important to understand because they allowed developers to perform side effects during lifecycle phases such as fetching data from an API, showing or removing content, or subscribing to 3rd party services that enable additional functionality.
+So, in the beginning, Lifecycle Methods were important to understand because they allowed developers to perform side effects during different lifecycle phases such as fetching data from an API, showing or removing content, or subscribing to 3rd party services that enable additional functionality.

 <img src="https://i.imgur.com/kkHX7CA.png" alt="screenshot">

 <br>
 <br>

-Originally, with function components, we never had to understand component lifecycle as they didn't give us the ability to hook into these phases ... **until now ...**
+Prior to React Hooks **(React v16.8)**, we disregarded the concept of component lifecycle for function components because it was a feature reserved exclusively for Class-Based Components ... **until now ...**

-With the addition of React Hooks, **(React v16.8)** and the `useEffect` hook, we can now perform side effects whenever a function component is first mounted, updated and even unmounted from the DOM!
-So, in essense, the `useEffect` hook provides *"component lifecycle behavior"* to function components.
-Keep in mind, this was a huge change for React and there's so much more to learn about what React Hooks, what they bring to the table, and the considerations that must be made when working with Class-Based Components.
+With the addition of React Hooks, the `useEffect` hook provides *"component lifecycle behavior"* to function components!
+This means we can perform side effects when function components are first mounted to the DOM, updated and even unmounted from the DOM!
+Keep in mind, hooks were a huge change for React and there's so much more to learn about what they bring to the table.

 Alright, let's look over how we'll use the `useEffect` hook to perform side effects in our `<GameTimer>` component: